 Taiwan says AstraZeneca COVID shot production talks fell through

-TAIPEI, June 10 (Reuters) - Taiwan discussed with AstraZeneca Plc AZN.L producing their COVID-19 vaccine but the talks fell through as the government felt they could not produce the 300 million shots requested, Health Minister Chen Shih-chung said on Thursday.
+TAIPEI, June 10 (Reuters) - Taiwan discussed with AstraZeneca Plc AZN.L producing its COVID-19 vaccine but the talks fell through as the government felt it could not produce the 300 million shots the company requested, Health Minister Chen Shih-chung said on Thursday.

 Only around 3% of Taiwan's 23.5 million people have received at least one shot so far, with further supplies held up by global production problems.

-Taking lawmaker questions in parliament, Chen said they had talked with AstraZeneca about producing 100 million doses on the firm's behalf, but the company had said they had hoped for a minimum of 300 million doses.
+Taking lawmaker questions in parliament, Chen said the government had talked with AstraZeneca about producing 100 million doses on the firm's behalf, but the company had said it had hoped for a minimum of 300 million doses.

 "We considered that it would be difficult, and would fully occupy production lines.
 It's not possible for Taiwan to consume so much," he said.